bartolomej/vue-svg-example/README.md

 This is a plain vue.js starter app with the preconfigured support for importing `.svg` files.
 The demo displays a Vue.js svg logo instead of png image.

+For more info, please refer to the [official documentation](https://github.com/visualfanatic/vue-svg-loader).

+If you want to learn about SVGs, check out [this awesome guide](https://css-tricks.com/scale-svg/).

 ## Project setup

 This example uses `vue-svg-loader` webpack plugin, which you can install to your app with